-To participate in co-curricular activities, including drama and athletics, on a given day, a student must be present at school for the entire school day.
-Any exceptions because of appointments must be arranged in advance with the division head and Director of Athletics (when applicable).
+To participate in co-curricular activities, including drama and athletics, a student must be present at least half of the school day on the day of the event.
+Any exceptions because of appointments must be arranged in advance with the division head and Director of Athletics or Theater Director (as applicable).